 CDSS Housing and Homelessness Programs

-The Housing and Homelessness Bureau (Bureau) is within the Family Engagement and
+The Housing and Homelessness Branch is within the Family Engagement and

 Empowerment Division of the California Department of Social Services (CDSS).
-The Bureau is responsible for program
+The Branch is responsible for program

 development and oversight of statewide housing programs funded by the CDSS.
 In addition to program and policy

-development, the Bureau also serves as a statewide technical assistance provider to all of California’s social
+development, the Branch also serves as a statewide technical assistance provider to all of California’s social

 services agencies.
-The Bureau aims to streamline services on both the local and statewide level, to ensure all
+The Branch aims to streamline services on both the local and statewide level, to ensure all

 Californians have equal access to safe and affordable housing.